Electronic and biometric passports

 264 million new ePassports in 2018 alone

-The study also forecasts a compound annual growth rate of 21% through 2028 for the e-passport market.
+The research company also forecasts a compound annual growth rate of 21% through 2028 for the e-passport market.

 FMI states that developing economies are still held back because of a lack of capital and technological know-how.

 Thales is currently contributing to more than 45 passport initiatives and border management programs.